-48.1 Employees designated by management to participate in the Tactical Support Team shall receive an additional two percent (2%) of base pay for all hours worked in the assignment.
+48.1 Employees designated by management to participate in the Tactical Support Team and Tactical Dispatcher Team shall receive an additional fivetwo percent (25.0%) of base pay for all hours worked in the assignment.
 Management may remove the designation from an employee for this assignment at the discretion of Management.

-ARTICLE 49 COMMUNICATION DISPATCHER POST PAY
+ARTICLE 49 COMMUNICATION DISPATCHER POST EDUCATIONAL INCENTIVE PAY

-- 49.1 Communication Dispatchers who qualify and receive Intermediate POST Certification shall receive an additional three percent (3%) of base pay for all hours worked. - 49.2 Communication Dispatchers who qualify and receive Advanced POST Certification shall receive an additional five percent (5%) of base pay for all hours worked.
+- 49.1 Communication Dispatchers who qualify and receive Intermediate POST Certification shall receive an educational incentive pay equal to an additional three percent (3%) of base pay for all hours worked. - 49.2 Communication Dispatchers who qualify and receive Advanced POST Certification shall receive an educational incentive pay equal to an additional five percent (5%) of base pay for all hours worked.